How Deep Is Your Love? A Comprehensive Guide to Protecting and Nourishing Tree Roots

 Those who cherish trees may not be aware that over eighty percent of the root system of a tree occupies a zone about one foot below the surface of the soil where sufficient oxygen necessary for the tree to survive remains.

+Soil compaction occurs when there's excessive foot or vehicular traffic, or when construction machinery exerts downward pressure on the soil.
 The soil loses the ability to transport water and oxygen to the root system when the small "feeder" roots at the surface of the soil are crushed.

-Symptoms – Soil Compaction
+Symptoms of Soil Compaction

 - Meager leaf growth

 - Branches and foliage dying from the tips or roots backward